 Depending on the destination, overtourism pressures can include environmental, socioeconomic and cultural degradation – all of which can serve to diminish the quality of life of locals, endanger the long-term appeal and viability of the destination, or both.

 The phenomenon is painfully ironic given tourism’s golden promise of economic uplift and development.
+For most destinations the focus has been quantity, to grow the number of tourists each year.
 Too much of a good thing, the saying goes, removes some of shine, appeal and character that brought tourists in the first place.
 With current thinking, it's a high traffic race to the bottom.

 From a traveler’s perspective, overtourism is felt when you take the trip of a lifetime, but realize that half a million other people had the same idea at the same time.
 The upshot: crowds, long lines, jaded locals, opportunists, frustration, disappointment.